Post Exposure of an Impacted Tooth

 Home Care Instructions After Oral Surgery

 Immediately Following Surgery

-- Do not disturb the wound.
+- Do NOT disturb the wound.
 If surgical packing was placed, leave it alone.
 The pack helps to keep the tooth exposed.
-If it gets dislodged or falls out do not get alarmed.
+If it gets dislodged or falls out do not be alarmed.

-- You may have a wire or suture holding a bracket and chain to your braces.
-Just avoid this area with your tongue and food and tooth brush.
+- You may have a wire or suture securing a chain to your braces.
+Please avoid manipulation of the chain via any method.

-A small amount of bleeding is to be expected following the operation.
-If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 30 minutes.
-If bleeding continues, a moist tea bag can be used for 30 minutes.
-If bleeding occurs, avoid hot liquids, exercise, and elevate the head.
-If bleeding persists, call our office immediately.
+Bleeding a small amount is to be expected following surgery.
+If bleeding occurs, place a gauze pad directly over the surgical site and bite down with firm pressure for 45 minutes.
+If bleeding continues a moistened black tea bag can be used for 45 minutes.